JOY OLADOKUN’S NEW SONG “NAZARETH

-The new song and tour celebrate Oladokun’s critically acclaimed album, Observations From a Crowded Room, which was released this past fall.
-Stream/purchase HERE.
+The tour followed the release Oladokun’s critically acclaimed album, Observations From a Crowded Room, this past fall (stream/purchase here).
 Written, produced and largely performed by Oladokun alone, the album marks a personal and creative turning point for the Nashville-based artist and was crafted during a period of intense introspection and questioning.
 The 15-track collection—comprised of 12 songs and 3 spoken interludes—finds Oladokun reflecting on her place in the world, both as a person and an artist, while blending her pop-folk roots with electronic and psychedelic elements.

 Critical acclaim for Observations From a Crowded Room: